alshaikh-exe/night-seven-cafe/README.md

 - **Charm 🪄:** How many points you earn per successful order
 - **Intuition 🔮:** How clear or vague customer moods will be

-These stats reset every night, so stay alert.
+These stats reset every night & are represented by the three bars on the bottom-right corner, so stay alert.

 ### Dialogue Clues 🔍